lijunhw/mutt-config/README.md

 # README

 This folder hosts the templates for my mutt configurations.
-I place the whole folder as `$HOME/.mutts`.

 ## Structure: